sohomghosh/HE_IndiaHacks_Jun17_Here_Hotstar/README.md

 Problem-2:  Predict the Segment - HOTSTAR (https://www.hackerearth.com/problem/machine-learning/predict-the-segment-hotstar/)

-These solutions helped me to qualify for the Zonal Rounds :)
+These solutions made me qualify the Online Screening Rounds.
+Will be participating in zonal round. :)